Revised September 2025

 Purpose

-The purpose of the Corporate Governance and Nominating Committee (the “Committee”) is to assist the Board of Directors (the “Board”) of Kelly Services, Inc. (the “Company”) in identifying individuals qualified to become members of the Board; recommending to the Board the nominees for election at the next annual meeting of shareholders or for appointment to fill vacancies and newly created directorships; making recommendations to the Board concerning the composition and leadership structure of the Board and its committees; organizing and overseeing the annual evaluation of Board and committee effectiveness; developing and overseeing compliance with the Company’s corporate governance principles; ensuring the Company has proper governance over environmental, social, and other governance related initiatives, strategies, and policies related to sustainability and corporate responsibility; and advising and making recommendations to the Board with respect to corporate governance matters generally.
+The purpose of the Corporate Governance and Nominating Committee (the “Committee”) is to assist the Board of Directors (the “Board”) of Kelly Services, Inc. (the “Company”) in identifying individuals qualified to become members of the Board; recommending to the Board the nominees for election at the next annual meeting of shareholders or for appointment to fill vacancies and newly created directorships; making recommendations to the Board concerning the size, composition and leadership structure of the Board and its committees; organizing and overseeing the annual evaluation of Board and committee effectiveness; periodically reviewing CEO, and Board and Committee succession plans; developing and overseeing compliance with the Company’s Corporate Governance Principles; overseeing and periodically reporting to the Board on matters concerning the Company’s Corporate Sustainability Strategy, including corporate responsibility, environmental, social, and governance initiatives, and sustainability performance; and advising and making recommendations to the Board with respect to corporate governance matters generally.

 Organization, Authority, and Resources